ZupIT/ritchie-formulas/aws/add/terraform-eks/README.md

 # Description

-This formula receives 2 inputs (cluster name, domain name) and adds eks module files into the project.
+This command allows the user to adds eks module files to an existing terraform project.

+The user has to provide 2 inputs:
+ - cluster name
+ - domain name

 ## Command